Emergency Fund vs Debt Payoff

 - Build a starter fund ($500–$1,000) if you currently have $0 saved.

-- Attack high-APR debt with remaining surplus.
+- Attack high-APR debt with remaining surplus once the starter floor exists.

 - Expand savings to one to three months of essentials once high-rate debt is gone.

 This sequence appears in detail in how much emergency fund do you need and the hybrid strategy guide.
+Steps three and four overlap for many households—a hybrid split runs both simultaneously rather than pausing debt entirely until a full six-month fund exists.

 When Debt Payoff Should Lead